tamaraevst/damtp-nr-gw-notes/GRChombo-compilation-notes/README.md

  ./visit-install2_13_0 2.13.0 linux-x86_64-ubuntu14 ~/visit
 ```

 Here ```~/visit``` specifies the path where VisIt will be installed.
-You will be asked whether you want to choose a system configurations file, choose 1) No system configuration and press Enter.
+You will be asked whether you want to choose a system configurations file, choose ```1) No system configuration``` and press ```Enter```.
 The build of the tool will begin.

+You are ready to visualise (assuming you have some plot files from the GRChombo output)!
+On your personal laptop open your VisIt app.
+In order to connect to Fawcett remotely, we need to set up the host details for it correctly.
+By connecting to a host, we will be running all visualisation in VisIt locally, however we will tunnel into Fawcett via ```ssh``` and access all the data files in our run directory (e.g. ```/nfs/st01/hpc-gr-epss/${USER}/BinaryBH/j```).
+This route is often desirable, as you may be having lots of data files to visualise.
+If you try loading them back onto your personal laptop, this would usually lead to immense memory requirements.
+To set up a new host for Fawcett, go to ```Options -> Host profiles``` and insert the information provided in the example of ```visit/host.png```.
+When following this example, you should change your CRSID appropriately.

+Once that is done, ```Export``` your host.
+Next, to access your data, click ```Open``` and choose from the drop-down menu the name of the host for Fawcett that you have just created (e.g. ```faw``` if naming it the same way as in the screenshot above).
+This should now hopefully connect you to Fawcett and you can navigate to your data folder and load your plot files.

+You can find VisIt documentation on [here](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/).

 ### Visualisation in Paraview